Maadeha/QR-Code-Component/README.md

 ### What I learned

-I learned how to use flexbox in a way that it works with me instead of against me.
+I learned how to use Flexbox in a way that works with me instead of against me.

 ```css